 How can my high school or career tech center partner with Ferris State to offer concurrent enrollment classes?

-Contact the Office of Transfer and Secondary School Partnerships at email@example.com or at 231-591-5980.
-Our staff will provide you with the information and resources to begin the concurrent enrollment partnership process.
+Then, Contact the Office of Transfer and Secondary School Partnerships at email@example.com or at 231-591-5980.
+Our staff will provide you with additional information and resources to begin the concurrent enrollment partnership process.

 Where can I learn more about concurrent enrollment?